singularityhacker/Content/Writing_on_GitHub.md

 1. Consistent Public Output

    As a knowledge worker, I should be producing a steady stream of content.
-I was trying to hold myself accounting to writing every day by sticking to a daily routine that included study and writing but it was hard to really visualize and see exactly what that looked like.
+I was trying to hold myself accounting to writing every day by sticking to a daily routine that included study and writing but it was hard to visualize and see exactly what that looked like.
 Maybe I missed one day but wrote a lot another day.
 The [don’t-break-the-chain](https://luxafor.com/dont-break-the-chain-explained/) habit pattern is powerful and now I’m getting it for free via the GitHub contribution widget.
 No app required.

 2. Collaboration